-On June 11, 2015, District No. 1, the District, Vauxmont, and Cimarron Metropolitan District ("Cimarron") entered into that certain Intergovernmental Restructuring Agreement ("Restructure IGA") to acknowledge the issuance of the Bonds and the 2015E Note (by Vauxmont) and to make certain clarifications relative to the future financing, construction and provision of service and improvements within the service area of the Jefferson Center Districts ("Service Area").
-The Restructure IGA acknowledges Vauxmont issued the Bonds and the 2015E Note in part to refinance and restructure certain outstanding debts of JCMD No. 1, the District, Vauxmont, and Cimarron, as is more particularly described in the Restructure IGA, in order to secure certain economic efficiencies and cost savings relative to past, present and future financing and construction of public improvements to benefit the constituents of the Service Area.
+On June 11, 2015, District No. 1, the District, Vauxmont, and Cimarron Metropolitan District ("Cimarron") entered into that certain Intergovernmental Restructuring Agreement ("Restructure IGA") to acknowledge the issuance of the Restructured Debt (as defined in the Restructure IGA) by Vauxmont and to make certain clarifications relative to the future financing, construction and provision of service and improvements within the service area of the Jefferson Center Districts ("Service Area").
+The Restructure IGA acknowledges Vauxmont issued the Restructured Debt in part to refinance and restructure certain outstanding debts of JCMD No. 1, the District, Vauxmont, and Cimarron, as is more particularly described in the Restructure IGA, in order to secure certain economic efficiencies and cost savings relative to past, present and future financing and construction of public improvements to benefit the constituents of the Service Area.
 The Restructure IGA recognizes the allocation of revenue, cash and certain expenses as to the parties to the Restructure IGA.